 A professional technical translator of Japanese, Lisa lives with her husband and two sons in San Francisco.

 To contact Lisa, click here.
-She is currently seeking representation for Hiking with Autism: From Indoor Isolation to Outdoor Adventure.
+She is currently seeking representation for Getting Sean Out: An Autism Journey to the Outside World.

 Lisa’s first book, Butterflies of the Night: Mama-sans, Geisha, Strippers, and the Japanese Men They Serve details the social history of Japan’s nightlife culture from the Edo Period to the present.